tommyvct/COMP4490-template/README.md

 endif()
 ```

-If using Ninja or Makefile as generator regardless of IDE, make sure the working directory is set to the `glsl/` directory before debugging and running.
+If using Ninja or Makefile as generator, regardless of IDE or editor you are using, please make sure the working directory is set to the `glsl/` directory before debugging and running.